crocodile2u/validity/README.md

 * validating basic data types, without having to type a lot,
 * validating arrays, validating against complex logic,
 * validating values depending on other fields' values,
-* easy filtering
+* filtering of value
-* easy internationalization, understandable error messages for all cases &mdash; out-of-the-box, with ability to specify custom message for each and every case
+* internationalization, nice error messages for all cases &mdash; out-of-the-box
+* ability to specify custom message for each and every case

 ## Features